Carl Rogers And His Potatoes – A Story About Potential

 Nobody can see the world as you do, nobody has triumphed over the same hardships, nobody can love the way you do, and certainly, nobody knows what the content of your life’s book should be about.

 Unlike the potatoes in Rogers story, it is up to you to awaken, grow legs, and move out of the basement and create your ideal circumstances.

 This is the time to divorce your past, kill your “shoulds”, “musts”, and “have to’s”, and take a pen in your hand and architect a first draft of who you want to be.

 Call to Action

-When you study Carl Rogers, I would not recommend that you start with his books or articles but that you start by observing Carl Rogers in action.
+When you study Carl Rogers, I would not recommend that you start with his books or articles, but that you begin by observing Carl in action.

-In terms of emphatic understanding, warmth, caring and genuine liking for his clients Rogers was on another level and I firmly believe that everybody should watch how this master therapist listens and is present with his clients.
+In terms of emphatic understanding, warmth, caring, and genuine liking for his clients, Rogers was on another level.
+I firmly believe that everybody should watch how this master therapist listens and is present with his clients.

-Today’s homework is to watch one of Carl Rogers therapeutic interviews and observe him and his client, Sylvia, carefully and write down afterward what you noticed about Rogers in terms of presence, empathic understanding, and genuine liking.
+Today’s homework is to watch one of Carl therapeutic interviews and observe him and his client, Sylvia, carefully, and write down afterwards what you noticed about Rogers in terms of presence, empathic understanding, and genuine liking.

 Take out a pen and a piece of paper and answer the following questions:

 If you had to describe the relationship you have with yourself to somebody else, how would you describe it?